|Our search engine by freefind|

 The Sad Tzadik: Rebbe Nachman of Breslov's insightful parable with added thoughts by Rabbi Shlomo (includes text and video version)

 What is a Hassid Anyway?
-Matt Lipeles's insightfful explaination with added thoughts by Shlomo Phillips (includes text and video version)
+Matt Lipeles's insightfful explaination with added thoughts by Rabbi Shlomo (includes text and video version)

 Nanachs and Punk Judaism featuring the song Avraham Was A Punk Rocker and thoughts on this facinating Breslov expression (includes text, videos, and video version)